JoakimKv/arsmagica_seasons/README.md

 - Then write the following in a web browser: localhost:8000 or your own "server adress".

 - The django app is running in a docker and the endpoint 'blogs/' by my other program in a containarized Flask app.
 The nginx and the mysql database is run on a Ubuntu server, they are not dockerized and are run with services on the Ubuntu server.
-The file 'blogs_seasons.conf' is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').
+The file 'blogs_seasons.conf' with the use of nginx is needed to configure the different ports that are used to run the programs (the containarized apps: the 'Django app' and the 'Flask app').

 ## Databases and '.sql' scripts